How do we judge offers and opportunities as legit or scams? What can we do to never get scammed again?

 A scam or something deceptive will often be based on your expectations and this is the one that makes a big difference.

 A scam is a fraudulent or deceptive act or operation.

-That means the person intentionally set it up to deliver something that they’re not actually going to deliver.
+That means the person intentionally sets it up to deliver something that they’re not going to deliver.
 For example, when I bought Facebook Likes in 2012 from a website, it said it was going to give me real profiles from the USA that were targeted to what I was doing.

 If you’re expecting to give someone $3,000 and they’re going to give you $6,000 back without you knowing how that happens, you’re likely getting into some kind of scam.